yvielcastillejos/Bounding_Shape_Tool/README.md

 A tool useful for bounding circles around an object.
 This tool can be used for bounding images for Neural Network Training.
 Tips:
 - The images are recommended to be squares before passing into the tool to avoid distortion.
+- Supported images are jpg, jpeg, and png
+- The tool saves the labelled images in png format.
 - For best experience, make the  ```path_to_img``` and ```path_to_save``` the same path.
 - Adjust the border size and colour of circle in  ```config.py```
 ## Instructions